24900874/NearMe/README.md

 <hr size="3" color="#ffccbc">
 <p align="justify">
 <font face="Georgia" size="5" color="#212121">
-     vadapalani in koyambedu is very peaceful.residential area that offers a perfect blend of modern amenities and natural beauty.
+     annanagar in koyambedu is very peaceful.residential area that offers a perfect blend of modern amenities and natural beauty.
 The locality is known for its friendly, close-knit community, where neighbors know each other well.
 With plenty of greenery, open spaces, and parks, it provides a calm environment away from the hustle and bustle of city life.
 The area is well-connected to major roads and public transport, making it easy to commute to other parts of Chennai.
 Local shops and markets offer everyday conveniences, while nearby schools and hospitals add to its appeal.
 The Porur Lake is a popular spot for relaxation and outdoor activities.
 Mangala Nadar is ideal for families, offering a safe, family-oriented atmosphere.
 The growing infrastructure and development around the area continue to improve living standards.
 The sense of community and cultural ties make Mangala Nadar a truly special place.
 It’s a great place to call home, offering both tranquility and convenience.

 </font>
 </p>